 - Another suspected cause of the accident was the negligence of personnel during the plant’s construction.

 - 237 people were influenced by acute radiation sickness afterward, 31 of which passed away within the first 90 days.

-- Due to the high levels of radiation, it is believed to this day that animals could have been affected with mutation after the Chernobyl Disaster.
+- Due to the high levels of radiation, it is believed to this day that animals could have been affected by mutation after the Chernobyl Disaster.

-- Because of an energy shortage in the country, the Ukranian government allowed 3 of the remaining reactors to continue operation.
+- Because of an energy shortage in the country, the Ukrainian government allowed 3 of the remaining reactors to continue operation.

 - Those that left during the second evacuation would have lost 3 months of the life expectancy if they would have stayed home.